idhruvnaik/string-calculator-tdd/README.md

 # String Calculator

-A simple String Calculator implementation using Ruby and RSpec, built using Test-Driven Development (TDD) approach.
+A simple String Calculator implementation using Ruby and RSpec

 ## Objective

 The goal of this project is to build a calculator that can take a string of numbers with various delimiters and return their sum.
-The project follows TDD best practices — each feature was implemented incrementally with tests written before implementation.

 ---